tanya324/Query-Dash/README.md

 ### The Prompt Engineering Pipeline

-What makes PromptBi accurate is not just calling an LLM — it's **what we tell the LLM before every query**:
+What makes PromptBI accurate is not just calling an LLM — it's **what we tell the LLM before every query**:

 1. **Schema Injection** — Full table structure, column names, data types, and value ranges are prepended to every prompt so Gemini never guesses column names
 2. **Chart Selection Rules** — Explicit rules map data shapes to chart types (time-series → line, categorical → bar, parts-of-whole → pie)